Applied-Scientific-Research/onbody/README.md

 ## To Do

+* Add logic that compares the number of equivalent points to the number of actual particles in a box and uses the particles for summation if there are fewer
 * Specialize the general Parts class inside of each program, like ongrav3d should have a MassParts : Parts
 * Allow the Parts constructor to take another Parts object and re-use its data? or otherwise have sources and targets be the same data (make it easier on the cache)
 * Create a standard Barnes-Hut NlogN method with boxwise interactions (to complete the set of 4 basic treecodes)